 While the rest of the country is in lockdown, it’s even more important that those who need to self-isolate are able to stay at home and avoid all contact with others.
 This is a challenge both physically and mentally.

 Dr Gemima Fitzgerald, a clinical psychologist chartered by the British Psychological Society, shares her top tips for how to stay well during self-isolation.

 Dr Gemima Fitzgerald writes…

 We are living in extraordinary times.
-We may be facing many months of social distancing and knowing how to stay well during self-isolation can ofen feel like a challenge.
+We’ve faced many months of social distancing and knowing how to stay well during self-isolation can ofen feel like a challenge.

-Our lives and everyday routines have undergone a huge amount of change in recent times and so it’s completely normal to feel shocked, confused and scared.
+Our lives and everyday routines have undergone a huge amount of change and so it’s completely normal to feel shocked, confused and scared.

 These thoughts can activate our fight/flight/freeze or flop response which can cause panic and anxiety.
 We may also feel really sad or angry.
 This is a natural grief response when we have potentially experienced multiple losses e.g. loss of job, loss of future plans, loss of routine and loss of social life.

 Perhaps you feel powerless?
 It’s important to have a sense of agency and control to combat these feelings.
 This starts with following all the health and safety advice of the NHS but there are also many ways we can take control of looking after our physical and mental wellbeing.